openl2m/openl2m/docs/installation/openl2m.rst

   (venv) # cd openl2m/openl2m/
   (venv) # cp configuration.example.py configuration.py

-Open `configuration.py` with your preferred editor and at the minimum set the following variables:
+Open `configuration.py` with your preferred editor and go through all possible options.
+At the minimum set the following variables:

 .. code-block:: bash